 The system.
-We have created two systems that realize slit-tears in video-slicing; their combined capabilities are described below.
-Figure 6 illustrates a situation similar to Figure 5.
-The left side is the video player, while the right side shows the visualization.
+We have created two systems that realize the slittears method; their combined capabilities are described below.
+Figure 6 illustrates a situation identical to Figure 5.
+On the left is the video player, while the right shows the visualization.
 The video player normally shows the current frame from the running video.
 However, if a person scrubs over the visualization, a red scrub line appears (right side) and the video player immediately displays the frames from that scrubbed moment in time.

-People create one or more slit-tears atop the live video frame, using the line or sketch tool (Figure 6, bottom left).
+Users can create one or more slit-tears atop the live video frame, using the line or sketch tool (Figure 6, bottom left).
 In the figure, the analyzer began by sketching tear 1 atop the frame to capture traffic going through the left doorway.
 Similarly, tear 2 captures the right doorway, and tears 3 and 4 capture movement and activity around the opening to a seating area.
 All lines were drawn from the top down.
 This generates the visualization, where we see four horizontal regions representing the frame pixels underneath these lines stacked atop each other (in this image, each region is separated by black, and numbered to show the slit-tear line it represents).
-As in Figure 5, moving left to right in the consider how the visualization captures particular events over time by comparing several frames with their corresponding slit-tear columns.

-We see a person walking out of the right door across slit 2 (columns 2-4, frame 3), and then moving in front of the bottom door across slit 4 (columns 6-11, frame 7).
-While this is happening, a 2nd timeline visualization, we see one person wearing a white shirt and blue pants has quickly walked through doorway 2 ( $2^{nd}$ row), and then pauses by the opening ( $4^{th}$ row).
-Shortly afterwards, the $2^{nd}$ person wearing a blue shirt and black pants comes out of the left door ( $1^{st}$ row), lingers at the opening along with the $1^{st}$ person ( $3^{rd}$ and $4^{th}$ rows), and then leaves through the right door ( $2^{nd}$ row).
+As in Figure 5, moving left to right in the timeline visualization, we see one person wearing a white shirt and blue pants has quickly walked through doorway 2 (2nd row), and then pauses by the opening $(4^{th} \text{ row})$ .
+Shortly afterwards, the $2^{nd}$ person wearing a blue shirt and black pants comes out of the left door $(1^{st} \text{ row})$ , lingers at the opening along with the $1^{st}$ person $(3^{rd} \text{ and } 4^{th} \text{ rows})$ , and then leaves through the right door $(2^{nd} \text{ row})$ .
 The first person disappears by continuing through the opening (the blur as he leaves suggests his direction of movement.